The Massachusetts Minimum Fair Wage Law and Regulations

 No, overtime is based on hours actually worked during a given work week.
 Holiday pay for a day when an employee does not work is not included in the 40 hours for purposes of overtime calculation.

-13. Where can I find a copy of the Minimum Wage Regulations that went into effect on April 25, 2003?
+15. Where can I find a copy of the Minimum Wage Regulations?

-The Minimum Fair Wage Workplace Notice is available by mail from the Fair Labor & Business Practices Division of the Office of the Attorney General.
+The Minimum Fair Wage Workplace Notice is available by mail from the Fair Labor Division of the Office of the Attorney General.
 For addresses and phone numbers for all offices, go to www.mass.gov/ago .